pythonnz/pdfbaker/docs/overview.md

-Settings in the main configuration are available to all documents.<br>Settings in a document configuration are available to all of its pages.<br>Each page configuration can hold page-specific settings/content, so that the template of page is only responsible for layout/design.
+Settings in the main configuration are available to all documents.<br>Settings in a document configuration are available to all of its pages.<br>Each page configuration can hold page-specific settings/content, so that the template of the page is only responsible for layout/design.

 ```mermaid
 flowchart TD